queicherius/react-globe-cli/README.md

 ```

 > **Note:** Make sure you are running this on unminified source code, since it requires the
 > `t` and `tPlural` function calls to keep their names.
-It should be fine with parsing es2015
+It should be fine with parsing es2015,
-> and jsx code, but if you are using bleeding edge (e.g. the `stage-0` babel plugin)
+> jsx and TypeScript code, but if you are using bleeding edge (e.g. the `stage-0` babel plugin)
 > you will have to pre-compile that.

 ## Example